 Ask For Help:

 If you need help with figuring out how you come across through your social media posts, ask for an outside opinion!
 As a creative person, I have learned over the years that critique sessions are incredibly valuable.
-I often ask my nerdy other half to read my blogs for that fresh perspective.

 When we have a message to communicate, it’s not always easy to get it right the first time.
 I’m constantly tweaking what I write to communicate more effectively.